ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/2.3-check-upg/README.md

 - You can also check the RHEL and kernel versions from the command line following the steps you used with [Exercise 1.1: Step 2](../1.1-setup/README.md#step-2---open-a-terminal-session).

   At the shell prompt of your three tier app servers, use the `cat /etc/redhat-release` and `uname -r` commands.
-Here's an example showing a three tier app server that was upgraded to RHEL8:
+Here's an example showing that three tier app server node1 was upgraded to RHEL8:

   ![command output showing RHEL8 is installed](images/rhel8_commands.png)